modeswitch/math/README.md

 // Translate and store the result back in t M.transform.translate(t, [1, 2, 0], t);

-// Pre-translate by by changing the parameter order M.transform.translate([3, 0, 2], t, t);
+// Pre-translate by changing the parameter order M.transform.translate([3, 0, 2], t, t);

 // Create a new 3D vector